 "Why not?" she asked finally.
 I looked back at her.

 "Because I'm not allowed," I told her coldly before sitting back in my chair.
 I flinched as the cuffs dug in even more, but I refused to give into the pain.
 It reminded me that I was still human and that I was still very much alive.

 "For how long?" she asked softly.
 I shrugged, jiggling my leg as I stared at the guard.

 "They can't just do that," Charlie exclaimed, standing up.
 The guard stepped forward, but I shook my head at him.
 He stopped, his eyes narrowing in on us.
+Why did he stop, though?
+It wasn't like I was the one who was in control anymore.
+That was assuming I had been in control to begin with.
 "Who do they think they are?"

 "This is the last time we'll see each other, Charlie," I told her.
 She stared at me, her mouth open with a retort that she never uttered.
 "I would like for us to be able to say goodbye without fighting, thank you very much."
 She shook her head and sunk back down onto the plastic chair, her eyes filling with tears.

 "This wasn't what was supposed to happen," she whispered.
 "We weren't supposed to end this way."
 I looked away.
 There wasn't anything that I could have said to make her feel somewhat comforted.
 "We were supposed to be a good thing."

 "We are a good thing," I said finally.
 "It just is going to come to an end early."

 She shook her head, the tears spilling from her eyes and running down her cheeks.
 She stared at me, not moving to brush them away.
 "I can't lose you, Tyler."
 I swallowed the lump that was forming in my throat and clenched my fists.
 She could do better.
 She could do way better than me.

 "You lost me a long time ago, Charlie," I whispered.
 Then, I told the guard I was ready to leave.